-Case (iii): Here, the curve is either completely above the X-axis or completely below the X-axis without intersecting X-axis.
+Case (iii) : Here, the graph is either completely above the X-axis or completely below the X-axis.
+So, it does not cut the X-axis at any point.

 So, the quadratic polynomial $ax^2 + bx + c$ has no zero in this case.